 Gareth couldn’t tell whether the alfar remembered him from the eavesdropping incident on the island, but he graced Gareth with an unexpectedly kind smile.
 “You’re barely late; everyone else was just early.”

 “I understand my home can be hard to find,” the dryad from the foyer said.
 He sat at Nochdvor’s right hand.
-“When Unity wouldn’t let us meet on the Island, I knew my dining room would seat us all comfortably, so I volunteered—,”
+“When the Magistrates discouraged us from meeting on the Island, I knew my dining room would seat us all comfortably, so I volunteered—,”

 “Comfortably,” the dragon crouched at the other end of the table scoffed.
-It didn’t sound like she was saying anything, though— not in the way that humans say things.
+Only, it didn’t sound like she was saying anything — not in the way that humans say things.
 It was more the sound you’d get from filling a glass jar with rocks and shaking it, only lower and deeper.
 Her voice was an avalanche.

 Gareth understood her, though.
 Everyone did.
 Given how physically different a dragon’s anatomy was from the other two species, it followed that their tracheal structure would differ as well.
 The performance of autopsies had only been legal for a hundred years or so, so scientists were still working to discover just how different, but dragons couldn’t speak like the other species.
 They couldn’t make the same sounds.

 The dragon crouched low to the ground, the only way she could fit in the low-ceilinged room.
 As she spoke, the iridescent orange feathers that ran along the side of her face flared out.
-The feathers continued down her neck and tail, their color warning of danger.
-The rest of her body, by contrast, was covered with pale blue scales.
+They continued down her neck and tail, their color warning of danger.
+The rest of her body, by contrast, was covered in pale blue scales.